 According to the American Dental Association, children with visible clinical caries and who have an increased risk of cavities should have dental x-rays taken every 6 to 12 months.
 Brushing and flossing habits, incipient decay, previous fillings or crowns, and diet are some factors that increase a child’s risk for decay.

 If dental x-rays are not taken when recommended, your dentist is not able to complete a thorough exam.
 Therefore, conditions may go undiagnosed and eventually lead to infections, serious cavities, root canals, crowns, or even tooth loss.
-If you have any concerns or questions, please address them with the dental hygienist or Dr. Margaret Miller.
+If you have any concerns or questions, please address them with the dental hygienist or Dr. Vijayalakshmi Shetty.